libre-tube/LibreTube/ROADMAP.md

 ## Not planned
 - Google/MicroG Login
-- Support for anything else than Android (like iOS, Linux)
+- Support for anything else than Android on mobile devices (like iOS, Linux, Android TV)
-- Support for Android TV
-- Support for YouTube.js (InnerTube) API or NewPipe Extractor.
+- Direct Scraping without Piped (e.g. by using NewPipe Extractor directly).
+- Downloading and muxing media for playback outside of LibreTube
+- Intelligent recommendation algorithm to pull users into a rabbit hole